Glandyfi Castle

 Glandyfi Castle in Glandyfi, Ceredigion, Wales, is a mock castle dating from the early 19th century.
 It was built for George Jeffreys, a barrister and High Sheriff of Cardiganshire, in around 1819.
 Jeffreys' great-uncle, Edward, had purchased the estate in 1792.
 The architect is not known, although John Hiram Haycock has been suggested.
 Jeffreys and his wife, Justina Jeffreys, were friends of Thomas Love Peacock, the novelist and poet, whose wedding took place at the castle in 1820.
 The only castellated country house in the county, Glandyfi is a Grade II listed building.

 History

 The Jeffreys were originally from Shrewsbury and had moved to Ceredigion (then Cardiganshire) in the mid-18th century to develop lead smelting mills.
 Edward Jeffreys bought the Ynyshir estate, which included the site of the present castle, in 1792.
 He died in 1801, his son Robert died in 1802, and his other son, another Edward, was killed in the Peninsular War in 1812.
 The estate therefore passed to his brother, George, a lawyer, who began to build the castle immediately on his inheritance.

+View of Glandyfi Castle from the west around the time of its completion.

 In 1819, Jeffreys was made High Sheriff of Cardiganshire and the following year his close friend, Thomas Love Peacock, married Jane Griffith, an event celebrated by their reception at the castle.
 Jeffreys died in 1868 and the death of his second son, Charles, in 1906 saw the sale of Glandyfi.